 Marine Directors: Highest level political group focused on ensuring the overall implementation of the Directive.

-Link between Marine Directors and Working Groups, preparing material for the Marine Directors and overseeing the work of the Working Groups.
+Marine Strategy Coordination Group: Link between Marine Directors and Working Groups, preparing material for the Marine Directors and overseeing the work of the Working Groups.
 This group (and its subgroups) is a Commission expert group within the meaning of Commission decision C(2016)3301

 Working and Technical Groups: Prepare common methods for implementation of the Directive:

 Two technical subgroups, focusing on emerging areas of particular concern, underwater noise and litter, have been set up under WG GES to advise on the setting of threshold values as required by Commission Decision 2017/848/EU, the standardisation of monitoring methods and provide a forum for exchange of principles and best practice on target setting and assessment methodologies.
 A third technical group provides a platform for the necessary discussions on data and IT-related issues.

 More information about meeting dates and CIS documents can be found at the bottom of this page.
 The work of the Common implementation Strategy for 2020-2022 follows an agreed work programme.

 For the MSFD CIS future work programme 2014 and beyond click here.